 - Quick release* (always being careful of the steam).
 We prefer picking out the onion, garlic, and herbs before serving.
 Drain off any excess cooking liquid as well.
 You can also reserve the cooking liquid as it's quite flavorful and can be added to soups and stews (though we don't believe it would be effective for using as aquafaba).

 *In this recipe we recommend a quick release to get chickpeas on the table faster!
 However, the Instant Pot manual recommends a natural release with foods that expand to avoid splatter.
+Using a cloth or towel over the valve when quick releasing can help avoid a mess.
 Exercise caution when using the quick release method.

 *Nutrition information is a rough estimate calculated without seasonings.